Contents

 November 23 is also celebrated as

-On the day, learn about the Fibonacci series and research more about its practical and theoretical uses and also go out into nature and find where the sequence exists.
-For example, even in pineapples, the sequence is seen.
-Then post pictures and share your thoughts about the day with others on social media using the hashtag #FibonacciDay.
+On this day, take the time to learn about the Fibonacci sequence and explore its practical and theoretical applications.
+Go out into nature and observe where this fascinating pattern occurs, for example, in pineapples and other natural elements.
+Capture pictures of what you find and share your thoughts about the day on social media using the hashtag #FibonacciDay.